-In this post, we take a break from our series on Eternal Security to observe the first of the fall Jewish feasts of Rosh Hashanah.
+In this post, we take a break from our series on Revelation to observe the first of the fall Jewish feasts of Rosh Hashanah.

 Rabbinic Change: Since this is the first Shabbat of the Fall Holidays, it has been considered as the “spiritual” New Year.
 Hence the name changed to Rosh Hashanah, “the head of the year.”
-It is also considered the anniversary of creation; the sacrifice of Yitz’chak; the release of Yosef from Pharaoh’s prison; and, the birth of Samuel, the prophet.
+It is also seen as the anniversary of creation; the sacrifice of Yitz’chak; the release of Yosef from Pharaoh’s prison; and, the birth of Samuel, the prophet

 The shofar is sounded daily to alert the faithful that the time of repentance is near.
 The observance takes on a somber character, yet always with a hint of hope because of God’s forgiveness.

 The traditional challah is shaped in a circle to symbolize God’s Kingship and the coming of Messiah.
-Sweet honey cakes and apples dipped in honey are a real treat and symbolize the hope of a new sweet year.
+Sweet honey cakes and apples dipped in honey are a real treat and express the hope of a new fresh year.

 The key idea in this passage is reconciliation.
 Because of our rebellion, we are the enemy of God and out of fellowship with Him.
 Through the work of the execution stake, Yeshua has brought God and us together again.
 God has been reconciled and has turned His face in love toward the lost world.
-The basic meaning of the word reconcile is “to change thoroughly.”
-It refers to a changed relationship between God and the lost world.
+The essential meaning of the word reconcile is “to change thoroughly.”
+It refers to a restored relationship with God and the lost world.
 “And it is all from God.”
 (2 Corinthians 5:18a)

-How does this wonderful doctrine of reconciliation motivate us to serve Yeshua?
+How does this beautiful doctrine of reconciliation motivate us to serve Yeshua?
 We are ambassadors with a message.
 God has committed to us the ministry of reconciliation (2 Corinthians 5:18-19).